makrai/notes/rogers2002-bertology.md

 * base and large, varying in the number of layers, their hidden size, and number of attention heads

-# 3 BERT embeddings

-* BERT’s contextualized embeddings form distinct and clear clusters corresponding to word senses (Wiedemann+ 2019)
-* representations of the same word varies depending on position of the sentence
-  * likely due to NSP objective (Mickus+ 2019)
-* how similar the embeddings for identical words are in every layer
-  * Ethayarajh (2019) find that later BERT layers produce more context-specific
-    * embeddings occupy a narrow cone in the vector space, and this effect increases from lower to higher layers

-# 4 What knowledge does BERT have?
+# 3 What knowledge does BERT have?

 * approaches include
   * fill-in-the-gap probes of BERT’s MLM,
   * self-attention weights,
   * and probing classifiers using different BERT representations as inputs

-##4.1 Syntactic knowledge
+## 3.1 Syntactic knowledge

 * representations are hierarchical rather than linear
   * there is something akin to syntactic tree structure (Lin+ 2019)